stock42/s42-core/DOCUMENTATION/ROUTECONTROLLERS.md

 - **res**: The HTTP response object.
 - **message**: The message to send (optional).

+### `addGlobal(callback: (req: TypeRequest, res: ServerResponse, next?: (req: TypeRequest, res: ServerResponse) => void) => void)`

+Adds a global middleware callback that will be executed for every incoming request.

+- **callback**: A function that receives the request and response objects, and optionally a `next` function for chaining middleware.

 ### `getCallback(): TypeReturnCallback`

 Returns a callback function that processes incoming requests, checks routes, and invokes the appropriate controller methods.
+It also sets the response headers using the `setResponseHeaders` method.

 ### `getInstance(controllers: Controller[])`